Skip to content

 TRIANGLE - a polygon with 3 distinct, non-collinear vertices and no interior boundary

-LINERING - closed LINESTRING
+LINERING - closed, non-self intersecting LINESTRING

-SURFACE - two-dimensional geometric object
+SURFACE - two-dimensional geometric object formed by patches

 MULTICURVE - one-dimensional GEOMETRYCOLLECTION whose elements are Curves